calcom/synclinear.com/TROUBLESHOOTING.md

 ## Linear not syncing data to GitHub

-In order for data to sync from linear to GitHub, your Linear account must have both:
+In order for data to sync from Linear to GitHub, your Linear account must have both:
 - the SyncLinear application installed
 - the SyncLinear webhook